eclipse-tractusx/vas-country-risk-backend/docs/Arc42-Documentation.md

 - Run anywhere: can be deployed as a docker image, e. g. on Kubernetes (platform-independent, cloud, on prem or local).
 - Modular design: core-components are loosely coupled.
 - Freedom of choice for technology components stops where UX is negatively impacted.
-  (currently under revision by the overall catena architecture roundtable)
+  (currently under revision by the overall catena architecture round table)
 - Roles & Rights Matrix: Roles & Rights Concept

 ## Roles Rights Management